lukashalim/Notes/Coursera Machine Learning.md

 ### Support Vector Machines
 - Rather than creating additional features such as interactions, SVM use a kernal function to create features.
 - Gaussian kernel is most common non-linear kernel.
 Measures distance.
+- SVM with linear kernel is very similar to logistic regression.
+- with large number of observations, Guassian kernel can get too slow
+- Similar results to neural network, but SVM can be faster to train, and with frequently used kernels will certainly converge.

+One-vs-All: Used for multilevel target for both logistic and SVM.
+Train a classifier, theta, for each factor level.
+On a new input, pick level with the maximum predicted probability